Overview - 2019/2020

 The machines that make factories and industries work are vital.
 Without them, production stops, and bottom lines are compromised.
 If you're looking for a career that is vital, dynamic, and in-demand, the Electronics Engineering Technician – Industrial Controls program will put you in control of your future.

-With this pre-apprenticeship program, you'll focus your learning on electricity and electronics in factory automation and industrial controls.
+With this pre-apprenticeship electronics engineering technology program, you'll focus your learning on electricity and electronics in factory automation and industrial controls training.
 You'll examine electronic circuits and control equipment, and how to design and build the systems that are needed to make factories and industries a success.
 You'll be the one relied upon and respected.
-As well, you'll study motor controls, industrial sensors, automation theory and digital based control systems.
+Additionally, you'll study motor controls, industrial sensors, automation theory and digital based control systems.
 You'll also gain a working knowledge of pneumatic and electropneumatic control systems.

 Your future career is waiting.
 Take control today.